aya20044/Assembly_Project/README.md

 - Implement An Alarm
   1. INT 1Ch interrupt to generate a system timer tick
   2. Set up a counter to count the time ticks
   3. When the counter reaches the fueling time, trigger the alarm
-- Progress Bar Or Timer (if we have enough time)
+- Progress Bar Or Timer